dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 Next thing in Msbuild topic is automatically change all files with template extensions to Embedded Resources - we can do this in **Directory.Build.Props** - this files allow us add common setting to all project files in solution.
 It is convenient way to have some common place and not repeat ourselves in each file.

->Keep in mind that those files are not hierarchical by design so when we put one file like this it applies to all projects below in directory tree but it stops on this files (unlike .editorconfig which read all file down to root drive).
+>Keep in mind that those files are not hierarchical by design so when we put one file like this it applies to all projects below directory tree but it stops on this file (unlike .editorconfig which read all files down to root drive and merge results).
 We can change this behavior by using [technique](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2019#directorybuildprops-and-directorybuildtargets)

 ````xml
 <Import Project="$([MSBuild]::GetPathOfFileAbove('Directory.Build.props', '$(MSBuildThisFileDirectory)../'))" />